ADS Frequently Asked Questions

-After students register with ADS and appropriate accommodations are identified during a one-on-one meeting, ADS staff create a Faculty Notification Form (FNF) and the student shares an FNF with each instructor.
+After students register with ADS and appropriate accommodations are identified during a one-on-one meeting, ADS staff create a Letter of Accommodation, and the student shares the LoA with each instructor.
 This form includes classroom and testing accommodations.
 Disability documentation is not shared with instructors.

 - What else does ADS offer?

 ADS houses the Testing Center, which allows for a distraction reduced testing environment and space for extended testing time.
 ADS also offers academic coaching via one-on-one meetings with a learning specialist to focus on academic skill building and study strategies.
 Academic coaching appointments are initiated by students.

 For students that have questions about accommodate, please see our guides here.